First World Nomad Games – History Sets Foot in Cholpon Ata

 The opening ceremony of the First World Nomad Games

-We go to the beach, very crowded and full of tourists, as opposed to all the other places seen until now around Issyk Kul.
+We go to the beach, which is very crowded and full of tourists, unlike the other places we’ve seen around Issyk Kul.
 Daniele also manages to take a bath.
-Back from the beach, we meet a journalist, he tells us that the games had already begun somewhere in town, and he saw some “wrestling” matches.

-We go back to the Hippodrome to attend the ceremony, it looks like trying to get to a Madonna concert, except that here it’s free.
-I argue with everybody because they keep on pushing from all sides, which doesn’t make sense given that the “gate” (consisting of soldiers trying to take the crowd away) is closed.
+We go back to the Hippodrome to attend the ceremony, which looks like trying to get to a Madonna concert, except that here it’s free.

 The ceremony is nothing special.
-But one thing strikes us at once, there are some pyramid structures with projections on them and a play of light, how could the press office think the ceremony could be held at 10 am?
+But one thing strikes us at once: there are some pyramid structures with projections on them and a play of light.
+How could the press office think the ceremony could be held at 10 am?
 Mystery…

-Of course, there was also the usual teams’ parade, with flags and everything, but completely out of sync.
+Of course, there was also the usual teams’ parade, with flags and everything, but it was completely out of sync.
 As the announcer called Azerbaijan (the first country in alphabetical order), the Kazakhstan team was already parading.

-After all the 19 flags and 400 athletes (source CNN) had done their parade, we went back ruefully to the village, hoping to see something tomorrow.
 We had a beer with Misha and Julius (the German giants we met months ago on the ferry to Georgia, they are here too, small world) that reached us here before going to Karakol.

 Kok Boru – polo with a dead goat